thirt33n/Mail-Checker/README.md

 Once you allow this your script should be ready to use, once you add your account credentials and make other personalizations.

-Make sure you never run this script in public platforms as this may very well expose your private details. **ONLY RUN THIS IN YOUR OWN DEVICE, ie, for example IN YOUR OWN IDE**
+Make sure you never run this script in public platforms as this may very well expose your private details. **ONLY RUN THIS IN YOUR OWN DEVICE, ie, for example IN YOUR OWN IDE, NOT IN AN ONLINE PLATFORM**

+PS: These scripts are not 100% efficient to provide the mail details each time.
+It may not provide the details when the received mail has different fonts/colours to the text, usually in mails sent by an organisation.
+It should work fine for normal emails sent from individuals that do not have aby fancy fonts in them!